Reviews You Can Rely On

 Our Verdict

 The Sony WH-1000XM4s are an exceptional pair of wireless headphones that have stood the test of time.
-The sound quality and noise-canceling continue to impress years after launch, delivering powerful lows, rich mids, and sparkling highs whether you're sitting in the silence of your living room or dealing with the raucous din of a crowded train station.
+The sound quality and noise-canceling continue to impress years after launch, delivering powerful lows, rich mids, and sparkling highs whether you're sitting in the silence of your living room or a crowded cafe.
 A few convenient touches, like a user-friendly customization app and an auto-pause sensor, complete the package.
 Sure, the newer generations might outrank them, but they also cost more.
 If you find the XM4s on sale and can stomach the stubborn touch controls, they're an incredible value.

 REASONS TO BUY